SirHanus/my_tar/README.md

 # my_tar
-My version of tar library.
+My version of tar library made with C, because C is mother of all languages so everybody should try it.